khushaljethava/khushaljethava.github.io/_tabs/privacy-policy.md

 **SUMMARY OF KEY POINTS**

 **_This summary provides key points from our Privacy Notice, but you can find out more details about any of these topics by clicking the link following each key point or by using our_** [**_table of contents_**](#toc) **_below to find the section you are looking for._**

 **What personal information do we process?** When you visit, use, or navigate our Services, we may process personal information depending on how you interact with us and the Services, the choices you make, and the products and features you use.
-Learn more about [personal information you disclose to us](#personalinfo).

 **Do we process any sensitive personal information?** Some of the information may be considered 'special' or 'sensitive' in certain jurisdictions, for example your racial or ethnic origins, sexual orientation, and religious beliefs.
 We do not process sensitive personal information.